Keep it cool with the best Alaska Glaciers holiday.

 Age-old glaciers like Dawes or Mendenhall give way to meandering fjords all throughout Alaska.
 Kayak through the icy waters and catch a glimpse of the grazing caribou and the leaping mountain goats who frequent the massive mountains of ice.

 A thrilling helicopter ride tour can transport you to the Norris Glacier on the Juneau Icefield.
-Meet with professional mushers and their spirited dogs for an unforgettable dog-sledding adventure of ancient proportions: Archaeological evidence suggests the Inuit have been getting around via dog sled since around 1,000 A.D.
+Meet with professional mushers and their spirited dogs for an unforgettable dog-sledding adventure of ancient proportions: archaeological evidence suggests that the Inuit have been getting around via dog sled since around 1,000 AD.